Roommate Request Process

 Penn State does not utilize a roommate matching survey or ask questions regarding a student's personal preferences, and will randomly match students to reside together.
 Penn State values diversity in all respects in its student population and feels strongly that living with others from different backgrounds, cultures, and ethnic groups serves to enhance the college experience.
 The University is committed to equal access to facilities for all persons and maintains an environment free of harassment and free of discrimination against any person.
 Discriminatory conduct and harassment violates the dignity of individuals, impedes the realization of the University's educational mission, and will not be tolerated.

-- Both students must request the same type of housing option.
+- Students must have an HFS Contract for the same housing option.

 - Students must indicate the other student(s) on their preferences - only mutual listings will be honored by the system.